Germany's Merkel set to agree to cautious easing of COVID-19 lockdown

 However, the number of cases per 100,000 people in the last seven days fell slightly, to 64 from 65.8 on Tuesday.

-The government had targeted 50 cases per 100,000 before easing the lockdown, but was pressed to relax that as the national figure stagnated above 60, while deaths and the numbers of patients in intensive care fell.
+The government had previously targeted 50 cases per 100,000 before easing the lockdown, but was pressed to relax that as the national figure stagnated above 60, even as the death rate and the numbers of patients in intensive care fell.

-However, Gernot Marx, head of the German association for intensive care and emergency medicine, continued to urge caution:
+However, Gernot Marx, head of the German association for intensive care and emergency medicine, urged caution:

 "It is important that we hold out for another three weeks because, by vaccinating many people, we can significantly flatten out a third wave, despite the virus mutations," he told the Augsburger Allgemeine daily.